joey11602/GitHub/JosephKaysPortfolio/Python-Projects/README.md

 1. My first functional program.
 [Nice_or_Mean_tutorial.py](Nice_or_Mean_tutorial.py)
 2. This program transfers file from one directory to another if they have been created in the last 24 hours. [file_transfer.py](file_transfer.py)
 3. A simple web page generator. [web_page_generator.py](web_page_generator.py)
 4. This last program was a banking app that runs in a Django server.
-You can view the files but without setting of Django on your system it will not function.
+You can view the files, but without setting of Django on your system, it will not function.
 All the files are in the directory below. 📁[Checkbook_Project](Checkbook_Project)
 #### Feel free to explore the projects.
 If you have any questions or feedback, please reach out to me.
 Thank you for visiting my repository.